 The book goes on to suggest that poultry can be eaten freely as much as you want (because it is an excellent source of protein, B vitamins, potassium and phosphorous), and that red meat (another excellent source of protein, iron, zinc and vitamin B12) can be eaten up to three times (750g raw weight) a week.

 Overall we can totally see the benefit and appeal of the Sirtfood diet.
 Like pretty much any diet plan, it can be a faff getting all the ingredients, and and the ‘Sirtfood green juice’, which forms a core part of the first 14 days of the plan, is a pain to make and pretty expensive, but it does tastes surprisingly better than you’d expect.
 We only trialled a few days of the plan, and while there was noticeable weight loss, the real benefit of the book is the sensible approach of introducing Sirtfoods into your everyday meal planning.

-The Sirtfood diet is available in paperback on Amazon for £2.99 (£6.99 standard price) or £4.99 for Kindle edition, and it really is a good read full of clever helpful nutritional advice, even if you don’t want to follow the 21 day plan.
+The Sirtfood diet is available on Amazon, and it really is a good read full of clever helpful nutritional advice, even if you don’t want to follow the 21 day plan.